cfcrotty/BAmazon/README.md

             - View Low Inventory - shows a table of products that has stock quantity less than 5.
             - Add to Inventory - allows user to add more to the items quantity currently in store.
 User has to enter the product ID then, the additional quantity to add to the current count.
             - Add New Product - lets user add new products in the databse/store.
 User has to enter the product ID, the price, the stock quantity, and department to which the item belongs.
 It will show if the process is successful then, show a menu(Manager Menu, Main Menu, or Exit).
+        * After each manager menu process, a menu option will show to go back to Manager Menu, Main Menu or Exit the application.

         ![Manager Sample](https://cfcrotty.github.io/BAmazon/assets/images/manager3.png)

     - Supervisor
-        * Allows user to display sales report by department, add new department and create new user.
+        * Allows user to display sales report by department, add new department, view all users and create new user.
 First user has to login using default user(username: supervisor, password: password).
 Then, select from supervisor menu:
             - View Product Sales by Department - display sales report of each department in a table with department ID, department name, over head cost, and total profit of each departments.
             - Create New Department - lets user create new department by entering the department name, and over head cost.
+            - View All Users - menu to view all users using a table with user full name, username, and user type(manager or supervisor).
             - Create New User - enables user to create new user by entering the user full name, username, password, and user type(manager or supervisor).
+        * After each supervisor menu process, a menu option will show to go back to Manager Menu, Main Menu or Exit the application.

         ![Supervisor Sample](https://cfcrotty.github.io/BAmazon/assets/images/supervisor2.png)